nesfit/domainradar-infra/README.md

 - Obtain your GeoLite2 City & ASN databases and place them in [*geoip\_data*](./geoip_data/).
 - Obtain a NERD token and place it in your [*client\_properties/nerd.properties*](./client_properties/nerd.properties).
-- Download the [Confluent JDBC Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) and place the zip in [*connect\_plugins*](./connect_plugins/).
+- Download the [Confluent JDBC Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) and place the zip in [*connect\_plugins*](./connect_plugins/) (don't extract it).

 ### Security

 You need to generate a CA, broker certificates and client certificates.
-You need to have openssl and Java installed (JRE is fine).
+Ensure that you have OpenSSL and Java installed (JRE is fine).
 Then you can run:

 ```bash
 ./generate_secrets.sh